Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 ### 3.3 What happens to everyone on board

-**[VERIFIED] The hop happens in two stages**, one tick apart: the transport marks itself for a delayed teleport and unloads its static passengers, then on the following update it switches maps, moves itself, and re-adds itself to the new map.
+**[VERIFIED] The hop happens in two phases of the same world tick**: the transport marks itself for a delayed teleport and unloads its static passengers, then, in the delayed-update phase that runs immediately after every map's normal update, it switches maps, moves itself, and re-adds itself to the new map.

 Who survives: